Diarrhea is more than three loose, liquid stools in one day. It causes the body to lose fluids and electrolytes. Diarrhea can be:

 - Bloody or black stool

-- Does anyone else in your family have diarrhea?
+- Does anyone else in the family have diarrhea?

-- What kinds of food have you eaten recently?
+- What kinds of food and drinks have you had?

 - Do your children attend daycare?